cosmos/interchain-security/docs/docs/adrs/adr-015-partial-set-security.md

 Additionally, a validator that opts in can then use `MsgAssignConsumerKey` to change the consumer key on the consumer chain as is currently done in Replicated Security.

 #### State & Query
-We store the list of validators that have opted in under the key:
+We store the list of validators that have opted in and at the block height they opted it in under the key:
 ```
 ChainIdWithLenKey(OptedInByteKey, chainID)
 ```